 Introduction

 As we enter an era of ever-increasing industrialization, the need for a sustainable and conscious approach towards the environment has become more crucial than ever.
-At the forefront of this movement are conservation research groups like the Davy Lab at Carleton University, dedicated to understanding the impact of local environmental changes on threatened species of bats, amphibians, and reptiles.
+At the forefront of this movement are conservation research groups like the Davy Lab at Department of Biology, Carleton University, dedicated to understanding the impact of local environmental changes on threatened species of bats, amphibians, and reptiles.

 One of the lab's recent projects is investigating the effects of ground vibrations from adjacent industrial activities and roadways on the growth of turtle eggs.
-To tackle this issue, a team of engineering students – Meia Copeland, Shawaiz Khan, Talal Jaber, Marwan Zeyada, and Ranishka Fernando – developed a tool that can simulate these ground vibrations in a controlled environment.
+To tackle this issue, a team of engineering students – Meia Copeland, Shawaiz Khan, Talal Jaber, Marwan Zeyada, and Ranishka Fernando – has developed a tool that can simulate these ground vibrations in a controlled environment.

-For this engineering project, the team designed a shake table prototype that can simulate the vibrations produced by industrial activities, enabling the lab to investigate the impacts on turtle eggs more easily.
+For this engineering project, the team has designed a shake table prototype that can simulate the vibrations produced by industrial activities, enabling the lab to investigate the impacts on turtle eggs more easily.
 This research will contribute knowledge to the field of reptile conservation, and impact how appropriate measures are taken to preserve these threatened species in the future.

 Background